 The issue is common to all software: nothing is perfect.
 All software has bugs, period, no exceptions.1

-While many bugs are inconsequential, some make the software vulnerable to exploitation by people trying to do something bad: like hack into your system, steal your data, use your computer to send spam, or worse.
-These bugs are often referred to as “vulnerabilities”, and the software taking advantage of them is termed “malicious software”, or simply “malware”.
+While many bugs are inconsequential, some make the software vulnerable to exploitation by people trying to do something bad, like hack into your system, steal your data, use your computer to send spam, or worse.
+These bugs are often referred to as vulnerabilities, and the software taking advantage of them is termed malicious software, or malware for short.

 It’s important that users of affected software install those updates when they’re made available.